MarkAdell/my_articles/README.md

 By removing the `console.log`, the function no longer causes side effects.
 If you are so eager to greet the world, you can do it outside of this function.

-### A function that doubles the elements of an array of numbers:
+### A function that doubles the numbers of an array:

 ```javascript
 // Impure function #3